Wiregrass United Way begins funds distribution process

-The Wiregrass United Way held an orientation session Thursday for more than 40 volunteers, from the six counties covered by WUW who are participating in the Funds Distribution process.
+The Wiregrass United Way held an orientation session Thursday for the more than 40 volunteers, from the six counties covered by WUW, who are participating in the Funds Distribution process.

 Hill said that until March 14, United Way volunteers will visit all of the partner agencies.
-During these visits, not only will they tour their facilities, they will have meetings with their lead staff and volunteers.
-During these meetings, they will discuss accomplishments from the previous year, goals and objectives for the year ahead, challenges and opportunities facing the organizations, and their operating budgets, Hill said.
+During these visits, not only will they tour their facilities, but they will also have meetings with their lead staff and volunteers.
+During these meetings, they will discuss accomplishments from the previous year, goals and objectives for the year ahead, challenges and opportunities facing the organization and their operating budget, Hill said.

 People are also reading…